Time to confess: is this your sales rep?

 “We could potentially be interested in this collection, as we have some extra in the budget” the buyer suggests, “but for now, have you got some information you could leave with me to go through with the business owner?”

 “I’ve actually run out of the printed PDFs head office gave me, it’s been such a popular concept.
 I can arrange to have one posted to you from head office,” he says scrawling a reminder on the back of his hand – very slick.

 Meanwhile, your rep starts to paw over copies of previous orders to try and identify any items that the customer has stopped ordering to try and kick start some re-stocking of certain items.
 It’s difficult to concentrate as the buyer is rapping his knuckles on the table and obviously pushing to end the call.
 Your rep loses his nerve and asks if there is anything else he can help the customer with today.

 “That’s all thanks,” he smiles, somewhat pleased he can get back to his untidy stock room.

 “I’ll pop a copy of this order in with the new collection PDF that we post you.
 See you in about 5 weeks.”

-Four days later, the buyer receives an A4 envelope in the post with the order confirmation and the printed PDF in it.
+Four days later, the buyer receives an A4 envelope in the post with his order confirmation and the printed PDF from your company.
 He files the confirmation and drops the PDF in the shredder as he walks past it.
-Turns out, one of your competitors had dropped in an hour after your rep and emailed a copy of their marketing material to the customer that day from his PixSell iPad app.
-Their marketing department had just updated their digital iPad based catalogue in line with their branding and it impressed the buyer.
-Your customer has decided to allocate some of their budget to your competitors’ products.
+Turns out, one of your competitors had dropped in an hour after your rep and emailed a copy of their marketing material to the customer that day from his iPad sales app.
+Their marketing department had just updated their digital iPad based catalogue in line with their branding and the rep was able to close the buyer with all the right materials to hand.
+Your customer decided to allocate some of their budget to your competitors’ products.

-For more information on how PixSell iPad ordering can transform your field sales team and increase order value and reduce order turnaround, contact Aspin on 01794 500 200 or email email@example.com
+For more information on how PixSell iPad ordering can transform your field sales team and increase order value and reduce order turnaround time, contact Aspin on 01794 500 200 or email [email protected]